chamaeleonidae/api/docs/apis/tooltips.md

 # Tooltips

-A Tooltip is a single step shown when your end-users click or hover on:
+A Tooltip is a single step which can be shown when your end-users click or hover on either:
  - A specific element already present on the page (button, header, text field)
  - A Custom Icon tha Chameleon adds to the page (beta or new label etc.)